Are you seeking the best option to differentiate and amplify two input signals in an integrated circuit?

 Schematic of the BJT Differential Amplifier

 Power supplies with opposite polarity (-VEE and VCC)

-So, this will result in the collector current (IC2) reducing.
+So this will result in the collector current (IC2) reduction.

 Also, it declines the voltage drop across the RC2 and inhibits the increase in Vo2.

 Further, it means sinusoidal signal changes at F1 (input transistor) reflect across F2 (collector terminal).

 Also, the signal changes appear across F1’s collector terminal.
 And it comes with a phase difference of 1800.

 That said, you can drive your differential amplification by considering the output within the collector terminals of F1 and F2.

 This amplifier acts like a subtractor amplifier, so the output voltage is: